persteenolsen/node-express-typescript-eslint-jest-boilerplate/README.md

 - Make sure you have a new version of Node installed
 - Download the code by zip or fork
-- Run the command npm install by the command promt
+- Run the command "npm install" by the command promt

 For local development run the npm script by "npm run dev":